ceciliestadekristensen/nutriscan-web-application/README.md

 This project explores how a web interface can simplify nutritional information through clearer structure, visual hierarchy, and intuitive navigation.

 **Note:**
-This is a non-functional prototype.
-The focus of the project is on design, user experience, and concept development, not a fully implemented system.
+This is a prototype, with focus on design, user experience, and concept development rather than a fully implemented system.

 ---